Home

 • historic pictures of village life ...

-(The photo here was taken at a lovely little hotel in Provence, Les Sardines Aux Yeux Bleus in Gattigues).
+(The photo here was taken at a lovely little hotel near Provence, Les Sardines Aux Yeux Bleus in Gattigues).

-If you’re inspired by a foreign country style, you could nick this idea and use (poetic) labels in Italian, Swedish, French … write them yourself if originals are hard to come by, or cut them out of magazines!
+If you're inspired by a foreign country style, you could run with this idea and create (poetic) labels in Italian, Swedish, French ... write them yourself if original material is hard to come by, or cut them out of magazines, or have them hand lettered by a gifted person!

-Last not least, add a few items of everyday use that were made (or could have been made!) in that country’s rustic tradition:
+Last not least, add a few items of everyday use that were made, could have been made, or are definitely used in that country's rustic tradition:

 • a ceramic dish or bowl,